micro-ROS/micro-ROS.github.io/_posts/2021-08-10-TimeoutRMW&QoS.md

 This brings advantages:
   - Users can control the blocking time of a reliable publication.
-  - Users can reinforce time constraints to adjust the behaviour to their use case, allowing to fine-tune the timing of the micro-ROS publisher operation.
+  - Users can reinforce time constraints to adjust the behaviour to their use case, allowing to fine-tune the timing of micro-ROS publisher operations.

 These enhancements are in line with the strategy of improving usability and scope of micro-ROS.
 We thank the community and early adopters for their great insights that contribute to enhancing micro-ROS usability and to better focus real use cases.